Santa Susana Field Laboratory: Nuclear reactors

 Throughout the years, approximately ten low-power nuclear reactors operated at SSFL, in addition to several "critical facilities": a sodium burn pit in which sodium-coated objects were burned in an open pit; a plutonium fuel fabrication facility; a uranium carbide fuel fabrication facility; and the purportedly largest "Hot Lab" facility in the United States at the time.
 (A hot lab is a facility used for remotely handling or machining radioactive material.)
 Irradiated nuclear fuel from other Atomic Energy Commission (AEC) and Department of Energy (DOE) facilities from around the country was shipped to SSFL to be decladded and examined.

 The hot lab suffered a number of fires involving radioactive materials.
 For example, in 1957, a fire in the hot cell "got out of control and ... massive contamination" resulted.

 At least four of the ten nuclear reactors suffered accidents: 1) The AE6 reactor experienced a release of fission gases in March 1959.
 2) In July 1959, the SRE experienced a power excursion and partial meltdown that released 28 Curies of radioactive noble gases.
-The release resulted in the maximum off-site exposure of 0.099 millirem and an exposure of 0.018 millirem for the nearest residential building which is well within current limits today.
+According to DOE, the release resulted in the maximum off-site exposure of 0.099 millirem and an exposure of 0.018 millirem for the nearest residential building which is well within current limits today.
 3) In 1964, the SNAP8ER experienced damage to 80% of its fuel.
 4) In 1969 the SNAP8DR experienced similar damage to one-third of its fuel.

 A radioactive fire occurred in 1971, involving combustible primary reactor coolant (NaK) contaminated with mixed fission products.